MJR-Mu7/Metroman/docs/rust-setup.md

 ## Unix-Based Operating Systems

-Substrate development is easiest on Unix-based operating systems like macOS or Linux.
-The examples in the Substrate [Tutorials](https://docs.substrate.io/tutorials/v3) and [How-to Guides](https://docs.substrate.io/how-to-guides/v3) use Unix-style terminals to demonstrate how to interact with Substrate from the command line.
+Kahawa development is easiest on Unix-based operating systems like macOS or Linux.
+The examples in the Substrate [Tutorials](https://docs.substrate.io/tutorials/v3) and [How-to Guides](https://docs.substrate.io/how-to-guides/v3) use Unix-style terminals to demonstrate how to interact with Kahawa from the command line.

 ### macOS